JEA Latest News

 2300 Club presents:

-The 2300 Club is proud to announce the details of the 2022 John Easson Award for young rally drivers and more recently, co-drivers.
+The 2300 Club is proud to announce the details of the 2023 John Easson Award for young rally drivers and co-drivers.

-The prize fund will be allocated in stage payments to pay entry fees for a selection of rallies the winning applicant takes part in during the 2023 season, which the committee feel will help ease the financial burden placed on a young driver/co-driver during their rally season.
-And if successful in securing the bonus prize of £1,000 this will be a huge help in kick starting their 2024 rally season.
+The prize fund will be allocated in stage payments to pay for entry fees, which the committee feel will help ease the financial burden placed on a young driver or co-driver during their season.

-The final selection process will see the top three applicants for the award being invited to an informal interview with a panel of judges who will decide the overall John Easson Award winner.
-New this year, there will be prizes for 2nd & 3rd places.
-In the form of financial assistance towards their future rallying.
-To the value of £1000 for 2nd place & £500 for 3rd place.
+The final selection process will see the top three applicants being invited to an informal interview with a panel of judges who will then decide the overall John Easson Award winner.

-The JEA is huge reward for only a little effort, free to enter and open to all drivers / co-drivers who fit the following criteria:
+The JEA is huge reward for only a little effort, free to enter and open to all drivers or co-drivers who fit the following criteria:

 - Holder of a MSUK competition Licence.

-- Entries open on the 1st September 2022 and close at midnight on the 31 October 2022
+- Entries open on the 1st of September 2023 and close at midnight on the 31 October 2023

-Drivers who wish to enter should send the following details as a minimum to the Award scheme manager:
+Drivers / Co-drivers who wish to enter should send the following details as a minimum to the Award scheme manager: